How to Navigate Virtual Career Fairs

 You can make the most out of your time attending a virtual career fair by preparing your resume in advance and making sure your computer is updated and ready to go to avoid last minute glitches.
 Also, practice your pitch and answers to common questions such as “Tell me about yourself” and “Why are you interested in working for us?”

 When it is time to log in, make sure you are in a distraction-free room, wearing professional attire with your resume on hand.
 Just as you would in a face-to-face interaction, maintain eye contact during video chats.
 When communicating in chat rooms, be aware of your grammar.
 Take the time to make sure everything is spelled correctly, and avoid using text lingo or slang.
 Remember that your first interaction with a company, whether on video or in a chat room, is their very first impression of you.
 Make it a good one.

-For even more events and career fair opportunities, be sure to check out some of these websites:
+To search for career fairs and events geared toward transitioning military members, be sure to check out some of these websites:

 Virtual job fairs can be a great way to find your new career as you transition out of the military.
 Practice in advance, research the companies that interest you, and make a lasting impression to snag the job.

-And although the COVID-19 pandemic has affected many companies, First Command is still hiring veterans like you.
+First Command is currently hiring veterans like you.
 If running your own business under the guidance of others, helping the military community pursue their financial goals and having the freedom to work when and how you want appeals to you, consider becoming a First Command Financial Advisor.
 Our advisors receive all the training they need to start their second career.
 For more information, visit https://www.firstcommand.com/careers/ or reach out to our recruiters at any of the career fairs listed above.